envato/stack_master/README.md

 ### Stack Output

-The stack output resolver looks up outputs from other stacks in the same region.
+The stack output parameter resolver looks up outputs from other stacks in the same region.
 The expected format is `[stack-name]/[OutputName]`.

 ```yaml
 vpc_id: